aosabook/500lines/web-server/web-server.markdown

 the helper method `index_path` constructs the path to the `index.html` file;
 putting it in the case handler prevents clutter in the main `RequestHandler`.
-`test` checks whether the path is a directory containing an `index.html` page, and `act` just asks the main request handler to serve that page.
+`test` checks whether the path is a directory containing an `index.html` page, and `act` asks the main request handler to serve that page.

 The only change needed to `RequestHandler` is to add a `case_directory_index_file` object to our `Cases` list: